 Juneteenth is the annual celebration of the end of slavery in the United States.
-This week Congress passed legislation to make Juneteenth a federal holiday, which President Biden is expected to sign today, ahead of this year’s celebration.
-Juneteenth has been celebrated, largely unofficially, all over the US since the 1860s.
+President Biden approved legislation to make Juneteenth a federal holiday last year, but Juneteenth has been celebrated, largely unofficially, all over the US since the 1860s.

 Want to talk to your kids about this important holiday?
 Here are some ways to introduce Juneteenth to your kids or answer questions they may have.